-Any implementation defines all implementation specific issues.
-The conformance classes supported by the implementation must be indicated precisely, and the issues identified as implementation-specific must be documented.
+Any implementation shall define all implementation specific issues.
+The conformance classes supported by the implementation have to be indicated precisely, and the issues identified as implementation-specific have to be documented.

 It is assumed that the description of the OSEK operating system is to be updated in the future, and will be adapted to new requirements.
-Therefore, each implementation must specify which officially authorised version of the OSEK description has been used as a reference description.
+Therefore, each implementation shall specify which officially authorised version of the OSEK description has been used as a reference description.
 Officially authorised versions of the OSEK operating system description are named $x.y^2$.
-This document represents "Version 2.2.1".
+This document represents "Version 2.2.2".